JustinSixsmith/kpr3-coding-challenge/README.md

 2. From the command line in the Terminal, type java, space, followed by the path to the test class listed above.

 `java /src/test/java/SolutionTest.java`

+## Next steps
+1. Still working on getting the application to work with other languages, particularly when it comes to splitting strings using spaces as the delimiter.
+2. Even though tests pass with removing single quotes, I was unable to get replaceAll to ignore removing single quotes in the separateWords method.